Friday, 30 October 2009

 The only slight problem has been a sash cord stretching so one of the weight touches the bottom of box.
 I just need to move the knot up a bit.

-Details and Construction of Double Glazed Box Sliding Sash Window plans to Download?
+Details and Construction of DG Timber Box Sliding Sash Window plans to Download?

 It's now on my list to build the rest.
 Before I do, I will review the construction details and amend the plans if I can think of any better ways to do things.
 I'll write up and draw all the construction details, including measurements and installation.
 I'll also detail the manufacturing using basic workshop tools.